 I’m a silly vegan, but there are a couple of restaurants on the island and you’ve got to try octopus according to my friends.
 I’ll stick to having a cold beer while waiting for the ferry to leave.

-The there’s the food and drink; tapas bars exist all over Santander, serving delightful dishes formed of incredibly fresh local ingredients.
-The standout is Bodega del Riojano, a rustic dining room lined with colourful wine barrels painted by the hands of contemporary artists, including Picasso, in return for food.
+There are food and drink; tapas bars exist all over Santander, serving delightful dishes formed of incredibly fresh local ingredients.
+The standout is Bodega del Riojano, a rustic dining room lined with colorful wine barrels painted by the hands of contemporary artists, including Picasso, in return for food.

-But for us, the vast natural beauty of its surrounds, and its stunning golden beaches close to town made Santander our favourite Spanish city.
+But for us, the vast natural beauty of its surrounds, and its stunning golden beaches close to town made Santander our favorite Spanish city.

 Cangas de Onis

 Cangas de Onís is beautifully located between the banks of the River Sella and River Güeña, in the northwest province of Asturias.
 It is surrounded by the remarkable Picos de Europa mountains.
-Cangas de Onís itself is spectacular, there is warmth and kindness from the locals, with a comforting traditional atmosphere.
-Local food is meticulous and with Asturias being famous for dairy, what better place to enjoy the creamiest and freshest yoghurt dessert in Los Arcos Restaurante.
+Cangas de Onís itself is spectacular, there are the warmth and kindness from the locals, with a comforting traditional atmosphere.
+Local food is meticulous and with Asturias being famous for dairy, what better place to enjoy the creamiest and freshest yogurt dessert in Los Arcos Restaurante.

-There are simply no words to describe such perfection in quality of ingredients.
-Cangas de Onís is most famous for its Roman Bridge, where hangs an Asturian Cross, the symbol of this province, which can just be seen from our hotel Los Robles.
+There are simply no words to describe such perfection in the quality of the ingredients.
+Cangas de Onís is most famous for its Roman Bridge, where hangs an Asturian Cross, the symbol of this province, which can just be seen from our hotel Los Robles *.

-It is value for money, and very well located, overlooking the market square and rugged green hillside.
-Yet for me, my favourite part is the drive from Gijón to Cangas de Onis, as I take in the charming coastal towns and the traditional hórreo (a typical granary), reminding me of how lucky I am to be in Asturias and when the world we live in modernises, some regional customs never change.
+It is value for money and very well located, overlooking the market square and rugged green hillside.
+Yet for me, my favorite part is the drive from Gijón to Cangas de Onis, as I take in the charming coastal towns and the traditional hórreo (a typical granary), reminding me of how lucky I am to be in Asturias and when the world we live in modernizes, some regional customs never change.